 For “picture-smart” people, it’s a no-brainer to visualize anything they think of.
 A vivid imagination is their main perk, making them creative and artistic.

 No matter your occupation, creativity is always a big advantage.
-Therefore, if you want to grow your visual intelligence, you should turn to The Art of Creative Thinking by John Adair.
+Therefore, if you want to improve your visual intelligence, you should turn to The Art of Creative Thinking by John Adair.
 The author analyzed the lives and approaches of the most prominent “creative thinkers” and gathered the most illuminating insights in his book.
 So get ready to learn the best from the best.

 7. Naturalistic: Nature-smart

 🔹 In touch with nature

 Naturalistic intelligence, what’s that like?
 Incredibly sensual for sure!
 Such people are one whole with our Mother Nature and easily discern different animals or plants.